ospalh/3d-printing/bdas_bearing_caps/description-comfy.md

 ## post printing

-Remove the falsework with a wood carving knife.
-(The small blade of a penknife might work as well.)
+Remove the falsework with a wood carving knife or similar.
 Trim parts of the underside hanging below the rim.
 Clip into your bearing.
 Use a file, or the customizer, OpenSCAD or your slicer to change the scale when it doesn’t fit at first because of printer tolerances.

 ## how designed: